-The Board believes that its leadership structure-a combined Board Chairman and CEO, an independent Lead Director, and committees comprised of and chaired by independent Directors-is the most effective for ALLETE at this time.
-In reaching this determination, the Board considered factors including the Company's size, the diversity and experience of our independent Board members, Mr. Hodnik's industry and governance experience, the Board's effective use of the Lead Director who provides coordination and leadership for the independent Directors, and the active engagement by all Directors.
+The Board believes that its leadership structure-an experienced Executive Board Chairman, an independent Lead Director, and committees comprised of and chaired by independent Directors-is the most effective for ALLETE at this time.
+In reaching this determination, the Board considered factors including the Company's size, the diversity and experience of our independent Board members, Mr. Hodnik's and Ms. Owen's industry and governance experience, leadership succession planning, the Board's effective use of the Lead Director who provides coordination and leadership for the independent Directors, and the active engagement by all Directors.